Only1allan/Tents-website/README.md

-This is a fully repsonsive HTML CSS JSON and PHP website.
+This is a fully responsive HTML CSS JS and PHP website.